SimonJF/type-system-implementations/README.md

   * `cocontextual`: Co-contextual typing (type environments are an *output* rather than an input)
   * `cocontextual_linear`: A linear type system implemented simply by abstracting out and tweaking some parameters to the cocontextual type system
+  * `linear_subtractive`: A subtractive linear type system where a variable is removed from its context as soon as it is used.
+(Leftover typing)
+  * `linear_additive`: An additive linear type system where a variable is marked upon use; checks are made when combining usage maps and at binding sites

 The REPL and Parser code is parameterised over the particular language implementation.
 To implement a new typechecker, program against the interface in